thisisnsh/aithing/README.md

 13 Wednesday
 - You sign in to get 100 credits
+    - if ID exists you fetch the value
+    - if not, you set 100, and fetch the value

 - You choose between BYOK or Managed

 - See usage on agents tab
 - See credits on accounts tab

 - Free Version 100 Credits - Claude Haiku 3.5 (1) & Claude Sonnet 4 (2) & Claude Opus 4.1 (10)
 - Free Version BYOK - Claude Opus 4.1, Claude Sonnet 4, Claude Haiku 3.5

+- Analytics for usage

 14 Thursday
 - Video 1 - Introducing